0xB10C/b10g/_posts/2017-12-18-The-300MB-default-maxmempool-problem.md

 In the last few weeks the mempool has again reached all time highs.
 Periods where 100000 transactions are waiting to be confirmed were not unusual.

-As an anti DoS feature Bitcoin Core nodes limit the system memory storing unconfirmed transactions to 300MB by default.
+As an anti-DoS feature Bitcoin Core nodes limit the system memory storing unconfirmed transactions to 300MB by default.
 (300MB RAM equals roughly 150MB of actual raw transaction data)
 This default value can be changed with the _maxmempool_ option.
 Once the Core software reaches 300MB of used system memory it starts dropping low-feerate transactions from the mempool and sets an _mempoolminfee_.
 Transactions with lower fees than the _mempoolminfee_-threshold are rejected.